-Treatment for Urinary Incontinence
+Treatment for Pelvic Floor Disorders and Urinary Incontinence

 1 out of 3 women experience bladder leakage.
 If bladder leakage is not treated, it will likely worsen as a woman ages.
 Symptoms can range from leakage when coughing, laughing or exercising (stress incontinence) to urgency and urinary frequency (urge incontinence).

-Types of incontinence
+Types of Incontinence

-leakage of urine caused by overactive bladder muscles that contract too often.
+Leakage of urine caused by overactive bladder muscles that contract too often.

-loss of urine during coughing, laughing, sneezing, or physical activity.
+Loss of urine during coughing, laughing, sneezing, or physical activity.

-the bladder does not empty all the way during voiding.
+The bladder does not empty all the way during voiding.

 If you have symptoms of urinary incontinence, or feel as if it is affecting your daily life, tell your doctor.
 A thorough exam is needed to find the cause of the problem.
 In most cases, urinary incontinence treatment is successful.